-Priority Concern 5 Actions to Include Timescale to address actions Who needs to be included Funding/Resources Local Area Agreement (LAA) Indicators Lack of access to GPs and hospitals serving the Hartlepool area (especially with the closure of University Hospital of Hartlepool Need to address the lack of buses available for accessing GPs (particularly on Kendal Road) and hospitals serving Hartlepool residents (James Cook University Hospital and University Hospital of North Tees, especially with Medium Term.
+Priority Concern 5 Actions to Include Timescale to address actions Who needs to be included Funding/Resources Local Area Agreement (LAA) Indicators Lack of access to GPs and hospitals serving the Hartlepool area (especially with the closure of University Hospital of Hartlepool pending).
+Need to address the lack of buses available for accessing GPs (particularly on Kendal Road) and hospitals serving Hartlepool residents (James Cook University Hospital and University Hospital of North Tees, especially with the pending closure of University Medium Term.
 Hartlepool PCT.
 North Tees and Hartlepool NHS Trust.
-Stagecoach/ARRIVA to discuss with Hartlepool PCT, North Tees and Hartlepool NHS Trust.
+James Cook Stagecoach/ARRIVA to discuss with Hartlepool PCT, North Tees and Hartlepool NHS Trust.
 James Cook University Hospital.
 Bus services are to be fully reviewed in 2008.
 Improve access to social care services.
-Improve A and E waiting times. pending). the pending closure of University Hospital of Hartlepool).
-James Cook University Hospital.
-The Number 1 service runs to James Cook University Hospital.
-Improve outpatient waiting times.
+Improve A and E waiting times.
+Improve outpatient Hospital of Hartlepool).
+University Hospital.
+The Number 1 service runs to James Cook University Hospital. waiting times.